All the Dead Musicians

 As Smalls continued to snicker, a raven took flight, circled once and landed on Michaels’ finger like it was in a Disney cartoon.
 In a Disney cartoon, the bird chirps sweetly and lovingly.
 This wasn’t a Disney cartoon.
 The raven screeched as though in pain and immediately flew away in straight line.
 Its friends on the branch stayed there, still seeming to stare.

 “No, definitely not the carrion they’re looking for,” said Mister Lewis.
 “You have good reason to be suspicious.
-None of this smells right… and ravens do smell where there food is.”
+None of this smells right… and ravens do smell where their food is.”

 Wakes Are Good For Repeat Business